The engine is live

 05 / Why music first

-The one assumption the market has wrong.
+We think the market has one assumption wrong.

 It also quietly defines the whole asset class.
-A catalog bought for $400,000 earning $50,000 today, at 10% annual decay, drops to $45,000 next year, then $40,500, turning a headline 12% return into roughly 5%.
+In Calcix's own worked example, a catalog bought for $400,000 earning $50,000 today, at 10% annual decay, drops to $45,000 next year, then $40,500, turning a headline 12% return into roughly 5%.
 Decay is not a minor detail.
 It's the variable.

 A song doesn't lose listeners because listeners are tired of it.
 It loses them because the feed stops surfacing it.
 Decay is what happens to a catalog in the absence of distribution.
 The variable that moves catalog economics most is the one the industry treats as fixed.
+Academic work on catalog valuation already shows older top-performing songs grow rather than decay4Stoikov & Kosyuk's "Valuation of Music Catalogs" (SSRN) finds that for songs at dollar-age 7, only bottom-performing songs decay while top performers grow significantly.
+Decay is conditional on distribution, not intrinsic to age.Source: Stoikov & Kosyuk, SSRN: decay is conditional on distribution, not intrinsic to age.

 FIG. 05 · Decay arbitrage, illustrative